List of fatal accidents and incidents involving commercial aircraft in the United States

 This is a list of fatal commercial aviation accidents and incidents in or in the vicinity of the United States or its territories.

 It comprises a subset of both the list of accidents and incidents involving airliners in the United States and the list of accidents and incidents involving commercial aircraft.

 It does not include fatalities due to accidents and incidents solely involving private aircraft or military aircraft.

-All incidents involving commercial aircraft in the United States are investigated by the National Transportation Safety Board.
+All occurrences involving commercial aircraft in the United States are investigated by the National Transportation Safety Board.